kensanata/just-halberds/Just-Halberds.md

 As you can see in the list below, it's not always about fighting.
 Bureaucrats make life difficult for you, bards make fun of you, bandits blackmail you.
-When looking at the numbers below, remember that this is their best skill.
+When looking at the numbers, remember that this is their best skill.
 If bandits add one when threatening people, they probably don't add anything when you beat them up.
-When boars add one when charging, they probably don't add anything when in melee.
+When boars add one as they charge, they probably don't add anything when in melee.

 * bandits ♡, +1 when threatening, blackmailing, ambushing, hiding
 * bards ♡, +2 when singing and dancing, telling stories and mocking people